syl20bnr/spacemacs/README.md

 [configuration layers][config].
 These layers are stacked on top of each other to achieve a custom configuration.

-`Spacemacs` uses the dotfile `~/.spacemacs` to control which layers to load.
+By default `Spacemacs` uses the dotfile `~/.spacemacs` to control which layers to load.
 Within this file you may also generally configure certain features.

 ## Configuration layers